huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 }
 ```

-Note: this a simplified version of the actual data, if you want to see all the data, the simplest way is to install the "React Developer Tools" extension for Chrome and inspect the "Redux" state tree.
+Note: this a simplified version of the actual data, if you want to see all the data, there are a couple of ways.
+One is described at the end of this page, another is to install the "React Developer Tools" extension for Chrome and inspect the "Redux" state tree.
 You will find the full structure on `page -> datasets -> entity`.

-With this data, you can print out values normally.
+With this data, you can print out values and labels following the usual `Value` component flow.
 Here's a brief example:

 ```
 <h1><Value path="entity.title" /></h1>